 The top 1 percent of earners in Missouri are taxed at an effective rate of 6.2 percent, compared to the state’s 9 percent tax rate on the middle 20 percent of income earners, according to a new 24/7 Wall St. analysis.

-St. Louis ranks 11st worst among the 75 largest cities in the United States for the handling of its finances, according to a Truth in Accounting (TIA) analysis of municipal data released this month.
+Among the 75 most populous cities in the U.S., Kansas City ranks 56th for the state of its finances, having $9,800 in liabilities per taxpayer, according to a Truth in Accounting (TIA) analysis of municipal data released last month.

 The outflow of smuggled cigarettes in Missouri is 17.1 percent, according to a new study from the Tax Foundation that examines the relationship between cigarette taxes and smuggling.

 Missouri finished 22nd in a study by the website Rich States, Poor States that examined the 50 states’ economic outlooks based on 15 weighted policy measures.

 2020 Missouri state senate candidate, Will Perry, (district 148), has committed support for term limits on Congress by signing the Term Limits Convention pledge.

 Missouri was included in a new analysis from the Tax Foundation identifying 36 states that have major changes to their tax codes taking effect this year.

 2020 Missouri state house candidate, Bryant Wolfin (district 116), has committed support for term limits on Congress by signing the Term Limits Convention pledge.

 Missouri would lack adequate revenues to manage a moderate economic downturn without raising taxes or cutting services, according to a new analysis from Moody’s Analytics.

 Cuonzo Martin, head basketball coach at the University of Missouri, earned $2.8 million in 2018, making Martin the highest-paid public employee in Missouri last year, according to a ranking by the website GOBankingRates.